 The principal activity of the Company was to originate and finance mortgage lending.
-In 1998 the Company issued £203,700,000 fixed rate notes (the "Notes").
+In 1998 the Company issued £203,670,000 fixed rate notes on the London Stock Exchange (the "Notes").
 The Notes are secured on the mortgage portfolio.
-The capital appreciation arising on the sale of a mortgage holder's property is shared between the mortgage holder and the Company as set out in the original loan agreement.
-The Company pays its entire share of the appreciation to Note holders.
+The capital appreciation arising on the sale of a mortgage holder's property is shared between the mortgage holder and the Company as set out in the original loan agreements.

 The activities of the Company are conducted primarily by reference to a series of transaction documents under the offering circular for BOS (Shared Appreciation Mortgages) No. 4 plc (the "Programme Documentation").
+The Company is required to pay its entire share of the capital appreciation received from the borrowers to the Note holders in line with the priority of payments set out in the Programme Documentation.